-This course is a study of specialized radiographic procedures which utilize sterile techniques and/ or specialized equipment.
-(It also includes basic concepts of pharmacology and principles and procedures involved in radiographic positioning of the reproductive system.)
+This course is a study of specialized radiographic procedures which utilize sterile techniques and specialized equipment.
+It also includes basic concepts of pharmacology.
+In addition it also incudes principles and procedures involved in radiographic positioning of the reproductive system.
 Two hours lecture each week.
 Credit, two semester hours.
 (Prerequisite: RGT 2532 Radiographic Procedures III)